Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ##### ACPMobileVisitorAuthenticationState <a id="acpmobilevisitorauthenticationstate"></a>

-Used to indicate the authentication state for the current `VisitorID`.
+This is used to indicate the authentication state for the current `VisitorID`.

 ```objectivec
 typedef NS_ENUM(NSUInteger,